DEGoodmanWilson/easy-peasy-bot/README.md

 Once you’ve got your bot developed to your liking, it is ready to be deployed to your own hosting framework.
 No other configuration is necessary, except storing the token and desired port in environment variables.

-# Using Botkit for Bot Apps
+# Using Botkit for Multi-team Apps

 You can find full instructions for building a bot app with this repository at https://medium.com/slack-developer-blog/easy-peasy-bots-getting-started-96b65e6049bf#.4ay2fjf32